peterpjaspers/yet-another-make/doc/yam.md

 - Time needed to parallelize command execution
 - Time needed to monitor command execution and update the dependency graph

-# Comparison of tup and yam
+# Some differneces between Tup and Yam

 TODO: build language comparison
 TODO: run-script